openedx/edx-platform/docs/en_us/course_authors/source/creating_content/create_problem.rst

 Note that *problem randomization* is different from the **Randomization** setting in Studio.
 The **Randomization** setting randomizes variables within a single problem.
 Problem randomization offers different problems or problem versions to different students.

 .. note:: Creating problems with versions that can be randomized requires you to export your course, edit some of your course's XML files in a text editor, and then re-import your course.
 We recommend that you create a backup copy of your course before you do this.
-We also recommend that you only edit the files that will contain polls in the text editor if you're very familiar with editing XML.
+We also recommend that you only edit your course files in the text editor if you're very familiar with editing XML.

 Terminology
 ************